Effects of Chronic Stress on Sociability and Confidence: A Review of Studies

 Effects of Chronic Stress on Sociability and Confidence: A Review

 The behavioral effects of chronic stress make sense for the simplest reason that it has known negative effects on the mental health of affected individuals.
-Studies showed that chronic stress can bring forth several behavioral problems such as diminished sociability and reduced confidence.
+Studies have shown that chronic stress can bring forth several behavioral problems like diminished sociability and reduced confidence.
 In other words, people who are under too much stress for prolonged periods often exhibit poor sociability and risk aversion tendencies.

 How Chronic Stress Affects Our Sociability and Confidence